 Won Europe Today

 Yesterday,

-• The Stoxx 600 bounced off support at its 50-DMA, closing 0.8% higher.
-It has near-term resistance at its 10- and 21-DMA.
+• The Stoxx 600 surged 1.1% and reclaimed its 10- and 50-DMA.
+Next resistance is at its July high (+0.4%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Twelve of the 16 indices we track closed in the green.
-Three indices are in a Confirmed Uptrend, 10 in an Uptrend Under Pressure, and three in a Downtrend.
-The average distribution day count stood at 4.4.
+• Fifteen of the 16 markets we track closed in the green.
+Nine are in a Confirmed Uptrend, five in a Rally Attempt, and two in a Downtrend.

-• Of the 24 European Focus List names, 18 ideas are trading above their 200-DMA, while 10 ideas are trading above their 50-DMA.
+• All 25 European Focus List names are trading above their 200-DMA, while19 names are trading above their 50-DMA.

 Won Global View

-The U.S. market remains in a Downtrend.
-The S&P 500 and Nasdaq gained 49bps and 122bps, respectively, and registered the first day
+The U.S. market is in a Confirmed Uptrend.
+The S&P 500 and Nasdaq advanced, gaining 78bps and 61bps, respectively.
+Support is at

+Won Europe Today